 Payntr X 001 F Golf Shoe Review

+It’s not often we get a new brand entering a significant golf product category carrying the credentials that Payntr do.
 While successful in cricket, Payntr was lacking golf know-how so recruited some of the best people in the business (Mike Forsey and Mike Glancy, both of whom have had significant stints with Under Armour’s footwear division most recently) to ensure it launched with a product that resonated immediately with golfers.

 While the name of the shoe makes little sense, hats have to go off to the design team because the Payntr X 001 F manages to not look like anything we’ve seen before, nor could you say it bears close resemblance to another brand’s products although the sporty design certainly has subtle hallmarks of an Under Armour or a Nike.